NBISweden/raukr-2023/README.md

   - To view in browser, open
     - **docs/slides/topic/index.html**
     - **docs/labs/topic/index.html**

+:bangbang: Do not run `quarto render` as it will remove everything from **docs/** and attempt to render all the files.
+This might overwrite someone else's materials and also break since you won't have their R packages installed.
+So, only render your files.

 - Finally commit changes (both source files and rendered files)

 ```